kongying-tavern/docs/src/en/manual/guide/canvas/guide.md

 Hotkey summary:

-1. Left Alt + primary click: Create/add a path
+1. Left Alt + left click: Create/add a path
 2. Left Ctrl: Hold to show path anchors
-3. Double primary click: Place an anchor on a path
+3. Double left click: Place an anchor on a path
 4. Secondary click on **round anchors**: reset the path curvature at this anchor
 5. Secondary click on **square anchors**: delete anchors
 6. Enter: Conclude editing on the current path

 ---

-## Basic Functionality Guide
+## Basic Functionality

 **step** 1.
 Click on the map icon located in the upper right